-Business fixed investment has continued to increase.
-On a GDP basis (the first preliminary figures), real business fixed investment in the second quarter increased for the sixth consecutive quarter, although the pace of increase has decelerated somewhat from a while ago (Chart 3).
-Looking at monthly indicators, shipments of capital goods (excluding transport equipment)-a coincident indicator of machinery investment-have continued their increasing trend on average, but at a somewhat reduced pace (Chart 12[1]).
-Machinery orders (private demand, excluding orders of shipbuilding and orders from electric power companies)-a leading indicator of machinery investment-have recently been more or less flat, at high levels, with some fluctuations (Chart 13[1]).6 Construction starts (floor area, private, nondwelling use)-a leading indicator of construction investment-have also been essentially flat at high levels on average, although they have recently shown sharp increases (Chart 13[2]).7
+Business fixed investment has continued to trend upward.
+On a GDP basis (the second preliminary figures), real business fixed investment has been on an increasing trend on average, although investment in the second quarter was revised downward from the first preliminary figures, resulting in a quarter-on-quarter decrease (Chart 3).
+Based on the Financial Statements Statistics of Corporations by Industry, Quarterly, business fixed investment in nominal terms registered rather high growth during the final quarter of 2006 and the first quarter of 2007, but reversed these gains in the second quarter; it has continued to trend upward with these fluctuations smoothed out (Chart 12[1]).
+By industry and size (Chart 13), investment by small, medium-sized, and large manufacturing firms has continued to increase as a trend, albeit with some fluctuations.
+As for the nonmanufacturing sector, investment by large firms has been on an uptrend, while that by small and medium-sized firms has been essentially flat.
+Looking at monthly indicators, shipments of capital goods (excluding transport equipment)-a coincident indicator of machinery investment-have continued to increase in July compared with the second quarter, following the quarter-on-quarter increase in the second quarter (Chart 14[1]).
+Machinery orders (private demand, excluding orders of shipbuilding and orders from electric power companies)-a leading indicator of machinery investment-surged in July compared with the second quarter, after having marked a quarter-on-quarter decline in the second quarter.
+With these fluctuations smoothed out, they have recently been more or less flat, at high levels (Chart 15[1]).6 Construction starts (floor area, private, nondwelling use)-a leading indicator of construction investment-had remained essentially flat at high levels, but they rose substantially in the second quarter, and then retreated sharply in July (Chart 15[2]).